National Orchestra for All

 The annual NOFA membership costs approximately £1500 per member, which is raised by our small staff team from a range of trusts, foundations, donors and fundraising events.

 We ask each nominating organisation to make a donation for each NOFA member.
 Usually this is a contribution of just £250 per place, a sixth of the overall cost of membership, but it can be any affordable amount.
 In previous years, organisations have raised the money through raffles, coffee mornings and cake sales - and we're happy to help with creative suggestions to cover the cost.
-Membership will be invoiced in either May or September 2018.
+Membership will be invoiced in either May or September of the NOFA year.

 However, we do not want money to act as a barrier for dedicated young musicians to join the orchestra, and appreciate that some organisations may not be able to cover this cost.
 Please contact us to discuss in more detail if you have concerns about the financial contribution.

 How do I nominate a young musician?